|Date Range||1800 - 1899|

 Leader of the Mamos, Great Queen of the World;

-Homage to the Lord of Mantra, Ekajati!"
+Homage to the Lady of Mantra, Ekajati!"
 (Nyingma liturgical verse).

 Ekajati is a principal female protector in both the Nyingma (Old) and Sarma (New: Sakya, Kagyu, Gelug) Schools of Tibetan Buddhism.
 In the Nyingma School she is the chief protector for the 'Revealed Treasure' traditions and manifests in numerous forms, often appearing with only one eye and one tooth, sometimes with only one leg as in the red manifestation from the Longchen Nyintig tradition of Jigme Lingpa.
 The different forms and descriptions of Ekajati are found in the various 'Revealed Treasure' texts of the Nyingma School.